$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 The reason for this is just that our choice has to be different for the dual since the dual turns degrees and order around.
-Note that $\mathrm{deg}_{\mathrm{BKW}}(\vec{T})=0$ for both conventions due to our shift. \end{rem} \begin{ex} Let us consider the following example.
-Compare also to Example~\ref{ex-linkasF}.
-We want to illustrate the HM-basis for $\mathrm{EXT}(\widehat{u},\widehat{v})$ for $n=2$.
-The $\mathfrak{sl}_2$-web $v$ should be the last one from Example~\ref{ex-evaluation} which is given by $F_2F_1F_2F_1v_{(2^1)}$.
-The other should be
+Note that $\mathrm{deg}_{\mathrm{BKW}}(\vec{T})=0$ for both conventions due to our shift. \end{rem}